-Under the risk-based CDD approach, $\mathcal{BB}$ accounts have been categorized in three levels.
-The KYC requirements, transactional limits and minimum technological security requirements applicable to each type of account are tabulated below.
-It may be noted that level 1 $\mathcal{BB}$ account are for individuals only, level 2 account can be opened by individuals as well as by firms, entities, trusts, Not-for-profit organizations legal persons etc, and level 3 $\mathcal{BB}$ account is for businesses only.
+Under the risk-based CDD approach, BB accounts have been categorized in four levels.
+It may be noted that level 0 and level 1 BB accounts are for individuals only while level 2 accounts can be opened by individuals as well as by firms, entities, trusts, Not-for-profit organizations and legal persons etc, and level 3 BB accounts are for merchants, businesses, banking agents, technology service providers and corporations.